JoThreat2k/bash_essentials/Function-Farm.md

 ```

 **whtout**
-- deletes contents of a file while preserving the file itself
+- deletes contents of a file while preserving the file
 ```bash
 #if there are no arguments
 whtout(){